Durango Rec Center Exhibit

 Animals of the Southwest at the NM Farm & Ranch Heritage Museum

-Dinah Swan's 33 pastels of southwest animals is now exhibited at the New Mexico Farm & Ranch Heritage Museum in Las Cruces, NM.
-Show runs through August 4, 2019
+Dinah Swan's 33 pastels of southwest animals were exhibited at the New Mexico Farm & Ranch Heritage Museum in Las Cruces, NM.
+April--August 2019.

 BIO FOR DINAH SWAN